 What a pathetic excuse for a human being you are that it’s such a huge bloody deal to go to the grocery store?
 Get over yourself and act like a normal human being already!

 Or… Do you think you’re actually capable of going to the grocery store and actually doing it right?
 You’ll probably run over the the little old lady who gave you the gift cards, and then you’re really going to hell.
-Or you’ll get the wrong kind of cheese and you’ll just be an embarrassment to humanity.
+Or you’ll get the wrong kind of cheese and just be an embarrassment to humanity.

 Speaking of embarrassment, it’s been 3 years since you last had a hair cut, a week since you showered, you’re fairly sure you haven’t put on deodorant since you showered, and there are still crusty bits on your shirt from dinner a few days ago.
 You’re not presentable.
 It’s not even really a question of if people will judge; they will.